A short historical fiction written by Pamela Eason

 There was no horse.
 Will had been walking or taking rides from whoever offered for five months ever since W.A. had staggered out a west-side joint singing, “Little Brown Jug, you and me” to discover Old May was not at the hitching post.
 Will would have preferred to have a horse, but he was, for the most part, glad Old May had been stolen.
 Seeing her struggling, skin and bones, beneath the relentless, stinging, bad-tempered demands of his father’s whip had always made the skin between his shoulders flinch like Old May’s flank.
 Sometimes at night he would drag his fingers along one of the scarred whelps scattered across his own back and chest, think of her, and imagine that she was in a happier place.

 Will crossed the tracks that ran east and west before drooping forward.
 He rested his hands on his knees till his breath slowed.
 He had to decide where he was going.
-He would have to be back at the docks of the Kansas Milling Company before sunrise the next morning, and his arms and back ached from the ten hours he had spent earlier today unloading fifty pound bags from three of the company’s boxcars.
+He would have to be back at the docks of the Kansas Milling Company before sunrise the next morning, and his arms and back ached from ten hours of unloading fifty pound bags from three of the company’s boxcars.
 He thought about heading straight to the loft of Mr. Osborn’s barn, bunking down and closing his eyes, but the frosty air snapping at every exposed part of him jarred his senses.
 He was too awake to sleep now.
 He thought about the concert at the Toler.
 He would at least be warm there, and there would be sweets.
 He slid his arms into the sleeves of his coat and started walking in that direction.

 The walk took him along a dirt road that ran parallel to the Arkansas River.
 Every now and then, between the trees, glimpses of shimmering water, reflecting the sun low on the horizon, flashed across his eyes.
 Cold rocks pushed against the too-thin soles of his shoes sending unpredictable stabs of pain through his stiffening feet.
 A jagged one pushed into the arch of his foot.